 Danube Tower (Donauturm)

-Vienna’s awesome city view is most clear in this site.
+Vienna’s awesome city view is most clear from this site.
 The tower which is fondly called as “Concrete needle” with 352 meters high is located between the two Danube intersections.
 History tells the tower was only built within 20 months.
 The tower has a rotating cafe-restaurant offering Viennese specialties.
-You can enjoy the 360° panoramic scenery while enjoying your melange up here.
+You can enjoy the 360° panoramic scenery of Vienna while enjoying your melange up here.

 Spanish Riding School